magento/devdocs/guides/v1.0/m2fedg/layout/layout-override.md

 Where:

 `[parent_theme]` is the code of the theme the new layout file belongs to.
-The parent theme can be a direct or indirect ancestor; that is, parent, grandparent, and so on.
+The parent theme can be a direct or indirect parent; that is, parent, grandparent, and so on.

 <h2 id="layout_override_bad">Avoiding Layout Customization Mistakes</h2>